 New construction in the formerly industrial eastern reaches of the city continues to accelerate demand for and usage of transit, streets and other right-of-way infrastructure, and open spaces.
 San Francisco must accommodate that growth while balancing state-of-good-repair needs and absorbing greater operating and renewal costs.

 Finally, San Francisco’s resilience mindset presents its own challenges.
 As a densely populated, aging city situated between two fault lines and surrounded by water on three sides, the threats of disaster and climate change raise serious safety concerns.
 At the same time, obstacles both physical and financial threaten the fabric of San Francisco’s communities.
-Without letting any one fade, the City must balance our efforts on these fronts to keep all of them moving forward.
+Without letting anyone fade, the City must balance our efforts on these fronts to keep all of them moving forward.

 Aligning the capital budget with the Plan’s recommendations in the years to come will be challenging as competing needs persist and arise.
-However, San Francisco has taken many steps that demonstrate our commitment to carrying out the Capital Plan’s recommendations, including but not limited to: increasing the General Fund contribution within the capital budget, continuing “smart” General Obligation and General Fund Debt Programs that tackle critical needs, and developing strategies for addressing infrastructure demands associated with projected growth.
+However, San Francisco has taken many steps that demonstrate our commitment to carrying out the Capital Plan’s recommendations, including but not limited to: increasing the General Fund contribution to the capital budget, continuing “smart” General Obligation and General Fund Debt Programs that tackle critical needs, and developing strategies for addressing infrastructure demands associated with projected growth.